Morone chrysops (white bass) and Morone saxatilis (striped bass)

-Sunshine bass are good for eating, and it lacks the mildness or sometimes muddy flavor of native largemouth.
+Sunshine bass is good for eating, and it lacks the mildness or sometimes muddy flavor of native largemouth.
 The freshness of a river or lake the sunshine bass was caught in will reflect in its taste.

 With size and bag limits liberal in most states, you can catch sufficient sunshine bass poundage to last several meals.

 Fishing for sunshine bass in the winter months, as warm waters and algal blooms can make the meat taste muddy.

-Get your catch of sunshine bass from a clean lake, and you’ll enjoy their mild, agreeable flavor that’s been described similar to bluegill.
+Get your catch of sunshine bass from a clean lake, and you’ll enjoy their mild, agreeable flavor that’s been described as similar to bluegill.
 The raw flesh is white, and when fully cooked, it tenderizes to become flaky.

 A 1.5 to 2-pound sunshine bass is probably between 15 and 18 months.
 Young fish tend to be tenderer than older ones, having a flaky firm filet that can be prepared with any recipe to complement your meals.